 - 1.0 Introduction

-- 2.0 Objectives
+- 2.0 Learning objectives

-- 3.0 Main Contents
+- 3.0 Main Content

-- 3.1 Diphyllobothrium Latum (The Broad Fish Tapeworm)
+- 3.1 Diphyllobothrium latum (the Broad Fish Tapeworm)

-- 3.2 Dipylidium Caninum (The Dog Tapeworm)
+- 3.2 Dipylidium caninum (the Dog Tapeworm)

-- 3.3 Tapeworm of the Genus Hymenolepis
+- 3.3 Tapeworms of the Genus Hymenolepis

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Tutor-Marked Assignment
+- 6.0 Tutor Marked Assignment

-- 7.0 References/Further Reading
+- 7.0 References /Further Reading

 Cestodes or tapeworms are the most specialised of the Platyhelminthe parasites.
 All cestodes have at least one, and sometimes more than one, secondary or intermediate host as well as their primary host.
 While the intermediate hosts are often invertebrates of some sort, the primary host is normally a vertebrate.
-However, in some cases both hosts are vertebrates, as in the common Beef Tapeworm (Taenia saginatus), and in a few species there may be only a single host.
-A number of tapeworms include mankind in their life cycles but infection is not normally a serious health problem and can be cured.
+However, in some cases both hosts are vertebrates, as in the common Beef Tapeworm (Taenia saginata), and in a few species there may be only a single host.
+Several tapeworms include mankind in their life cycles but infection is not normally a serious health problem and can be cured.
 There are more than 1,000 species of tapeworms known to science, and nearly every species of vertebrate is liable to infection from at least one species of tapeworm.

-- describe the morphology and life cycle of a named cestode - dxplain the epidemiology and control of these parasites.
+- describe the morphology and life cycle of a named cestode - explain the epidemiology and control of these parasites.

-3.1 Diphyllobothrium Latum (The Broad Fish Tapeworm)
+3.1 Diphyllobothrium latum (the Broad Fish Tapeworm)

 Diphyllobothrium latum is the fish tapeworm of man.
-It has a fairly cosmopolitan distribution, but is particularly common in the Baltic region, Russia and the Great Lakes region of the U.S.A.
+It has a fairly cosmopolitan distribution but is particularly common in the Baltic region, Russia and the Great Lakes region of the U.S.A.

-Morphology of the Adult Tapeworm
+Morphology of the adult Tapeworm